 4. East Africa (Djibouti, Tanzania, Kenya)

 Fatma Mahmud Hussein represented countries in East Africa that were on the coastline.
 Since there were 47 tribes in Kenya, they chose 1 tribe to represent the food of all 3 countries – Swahili.
 On display was Muhogo (Coconut cassava), Mahamri (Fried doughnuts), and Maharagwe (Coconut beans).
 Coconut is the main ingredient in their cuisine as there are many palm trees in their countries.
 Fatma enjoys the diversity in the people and cultures in SEGi and felt honoured to represent East Africa in her first year.

 The judges were Mr Bonnie, Chef Fayruz, and Chef Adam.
 They looked for the presentation and decoration of the booth, cleanliness of the booth, promotional skills in presenting the food, coordination and management of the booth, and most importantly, how tasty the food is.

 Several performances occurred including a flashmob that had dancers move to the rhythms of Afrobeat-styled music.
 It was a spectacle to take in as they brought out the heart and soul of Africa.

-The food fair was held in conjunction with the International Cultural Night that is organised by the students from the SEGi International Student Society (SISS).
-The project manager is Daniyal Jawaid who also holds the position of President of SISS.
+The food fair was held in conjunction with the International Cultural Night organised by the students from the SEGi International Student Society (SISS).
+The project manager is Daniyal Jawaid, who also holds the position of President of SISS.
 He stated that over 400 students from 16 countries participated in the event to display diverse cultures in one place.
 To mention a few, some of the countries participating are Malaysia, Yemen, Kenya, Sri Lanka, Egypt, Maldives, Brunei, and many more.

 Wishing them all the best for the one to rise to the top!